Meet the Candidates: Team Hunt -

 Jeremy Hunt has been more overtly making himself known as a contender for the top job and today has finally signalled he’s running.
 Since leaving the Health Department that made him a hate figure for the left (in 2017 he received more social media abuse than Diane Abbott), he’s worked on establishing a reputation for competence, get better at connecting with the public, and beefing up his Brexit credentials.
 Even at the expense of foreign relations…

 His ten months as Foreign Secretary got off to a bumpy start on a China trip when he memorably forget his wife’s nationality, but recent trips have proved more beneficial.
-His flashy tour of Africa last month landed him plenty of helmet-wearing, boat-riding action man photographs.
-Even earning him accolades as “presidential”…
+His flashy tour of Africa last month landed him plenty of helmet-wearing, boat-riding action man photographs, even earning him accolades as “presidential”.
+Hunt’s SpAds including Ed Jones, Tim Smith and Christina Robinson have been running his campaign machine for the time being.
+Sue Beeby, an experienced ex-CCHQ staffer and Treasury SpAd currently at HS2, is helping out on the campaign.
+Former Hunt SpAd and May’s outgoing press secretary Paul Harrison was widely thought to be in the frame, campaign sources close to Hunt insist he is not…

-Hunt’s biggest obstacle is being seen as the ‘Theresa 2.0’ candidate, ‘Continuity May’ does feature on his team with Downing Street Press Secretary (and Hunt’s former SpAd) Paul Harrison understood to be a key organiser.
-SpAds Ed Jones and Tim Smith are helping out behind the scenes…

 On the Parliamentary front, former Health Minister (and fellow multi-millionaire) Philip Dunne has been working groups of MPs at dinners for Hunt.
 David Morris has recruited a decent number of supporters too.
 Andrew Mitchell has made himself close to the team.
 Much of the pitch has been proposing Hunt as a ‘stop Boris’ safe pair of hands, who sensibly voted Remain but is (now) committed to delivering on the referendum result.
 Where has Guido heard that pitch before…?